High-Throughput and Scalable Secure Inference Protocols for Deep Learning with Packed Secret Sharing: Introduction

-\textit{To address the first issue,} inspired by the sharing transformation technique, we first define vector-matrix multiplication-friendly random share tuples (VM-RandTuple), which can be generated in batches by employing the Vandermonde matrix in the offline phase.
-Furthermore, in the DN protocol, the parties locally compute and send the result to $P_1$.
-Then, $P_1$ reconstructs the result and sends it back to the parties.
-A simple optimization to the second step is having $P_1$ combine these partial results into the final output and reshare the final output to the parties.
-Theoretically, integrating VM-RandTuple and the optimized DN protocol has the potential to achieve better online communication complexity vector-matrix multiplication.
+\textit{To address the first issue,} we define a primitive called vector-matrix multiplication-friendly random share tuples (VM-RandTuple), which can be generated in batches by employing the Vandermonde matrix in the offline phase.
+Recall that the DN protocol~\cite{damgaard2007scalable} consists of two steps: First, the parties locally compute and send the results to $P_1$.
+Second, $P_1$ reconstructs the result and sends it back to the parties.
+Our optimization is motivated by the fact that $P_1$ holds the partial results plaintext, and the final output arises as a composition of partial results and VM-RandTuple, enabling the interactive sharing transformation protocol to be delegated and locally implemented within $P_1$.
+Theoretically, our optimization has the potential to achieve better online communication complexity vector-matrix multiplication.

-\textit{To address the second issue,} we observed that the convolutional input is required to interact with every filter.
-Hence, the convolution process inherently involves parallel computation.
+\textit{To address the second issue,} we observed that the input is convolved with each filter in either a single-input multiple-output or multiple-input multiple-output convolution process.
+Therefore, such a convolution process inherently involves parallel computation.
 In light of this, we propose a filter packing approach, i.e., we pack $k$ values that are selected respectively from the same position of $k$ filters into a single packed secret share.
-Correspondingly, we also pack $k$ copies of the input into a single packed secret share.
-Then based on the packing approach, we achieve completing the convolution computation in parallel.
-Further, when zero padding is applied to the convolutional input without communication.
-Finally, since $k$ copies of the input are packed into a single packed secret share, we also carefully account for the inter-layer connectivity by designing some protocols.
+Correspondingly, we also pack $k$ copies of each input pixel into a single packed secret share.
+Based on this packing approach, not only do we achieve a parallel convolution computation, but also there is no need to recombine zero padding values with the input to form new PSS representations.
+Instead, we directly pack $k$ copies of zero padding values locally.
+Moreover, due to $k$ copies of the input being packed into a single packed secret share, which differs from the packing approach of the vector-matrix multiplication, we need to design a protocol for the inter-layer connectivity.